Showing 21-30 of 31 clinics

 Our Score (78/100)

 Kingston Veterinary Group is a veterinary practice that states it holds Puppy Friendly Practice status.
 It also describes an out-of-hours emergency arrangement with Vets Now (with emergencies during normal hours handled by the practice, and out-of-hours directed to Vets Now).
 In the latest reviews, owners repeatedly mention clear explanations that help them make informed decisions, staff who talk through options “fully and realistically,” and practical facility details like a separate waiting area for cats.
-One review also describes being seen straight away for a severely unwell young hedgehog and the team humanely ending suffering.

 Kingston Veterinary Group is a veterinary practice that states it holds Puppy Friendly Practice status.
 It also describes an out-of-hours emergency arrangement with Vets Now (with emergencies during normal hours handled by the practice, and out-of-hours directed to Vets Now).
 In the latest reviews, owners repeatedly mention clear explanations that help them make informed decisions, staff who talk through options “fully and realistically,” and practical facility details like a separate waiting area for cats.
-One review also describes being seen straight away for a severely unwell young hedgehog and the team humanely ending suffering.

 S T Stead